 Whether handling a prospect directly or overseeing the efforts of a sales staff, agent, or industrial distributors, it is best to get to know the entire organization you are dealing with.
 This is simpler if you have complete control and you are dealing with the person at your client company who is involved with the product you are selling.
 It is more complicated when dealing with an agent, and very tough when trying to get a distributor to gather the desired information.
 Using third parties to cover more ground can be valuable, but it requires more direct involvement and hand holding than dealing with an employee.

 What Is the Customer’s Hierarchy?

 The level of difficulty in learning your prospect’s tendencies depends on the effort your point of contact is willing to engage in and how much control you have over the process.
 If you are the point of contact, then all it requires is your motivation to learn about the customer.
-If you are supervising a the person who is managing the sales process, you can play coach, offer instructions, or even issue an order about what is required.
+If you are supervising the person who is managing the sales process, you can play coach, offer instructions, or even issue an order about what is required.
 Typically, sales agents have their own interests in mind, as they most likely work on a commission basis.
 Bad agents do not want to put much effort into the sales process, but if you convince them of the potential results, they can be coerced.
-Distributors, on the other hand, are committed to provide results for their own company.
+Distributors, on the other hand, are committed to providing results for their own company.
 If they see another opportunity with more likelihood of success, there is not much you can do to turn their focus to your task at hand.
 A distributor representative does not report to you.
 He or she already has a boss who dictates priorities.
-In my experience, it’s not easy to get distributors to do an exploratory mission to learn about a prospect, unless there is a foreseeable and tangible benefit to the individual or to their company.
+In my experience, it’s not easy to get distributors to do an exploratory mission to learn about a prospect unless there is a foreseeable and tangible benefit to the individual or to their company.